 “But we were hoping that it was He who was going to redeem Israel.
 Indeed, besides all this, today is the third day since these things happened.”
 (Luke 24:21, N.K.J.V.)

 Remember now that those men were having that conversation with the resurrected Jesus on Sunday.
 That means that if Jesus had been crucified on Wednesday, Sunday would have been the fourth day.
-Thursday would have been the first.
-Friday would have been the second.
-Saturday would have been the third.
-Sunday would have been the fourth.
+Thursday would have been the first, Friday would have been the second, Saturday would have been the third, and Sunday would have been the fourth.
 This, you see, is the problem with requiring that Christ’s body be in the tomb three full days and three full nights.
 By necessity it places Christ’s resurrection on the fourth day rather than the third, and that simply isn’t what scripture teaches.

 Another objection to a Wednesday crucifixion involves the weekly Jewish Sabbath day, which began at sunset on Friday evening and ran until sunset on Saturday evening.
 The gospels plainly teach that Christ’s body had to be removed from the cross and buried hastily because the Sabbath was about to begin and no body could be left hanging on a cross during a Sabbath (Mark 15:42-43, Luke 23:50-54, John 19:31).
 If the Sabbath in question was the typical Sabbath it makes for a slam dunk that Jesus was crucified on Friday.

 Obviously, then, it is necessary for those who teach a Wednesday crucifixion to have an alternative interpretation of this Sabbath.
 And they do have one.
 According to them the Sabbath the burial of Christ’s body had to beat was not the weekly Jewish Sabbath but was, instead, a Sabbath that was associated with the beginning of the Feast of Unleavened Bread.